-The Reedy is much more than just a scenic downtown Greenville visual.
+The Reedy is much more than just a scenic downtown river.
 It’s an economic and social resource for the community that stretches from the mountains all the way to Lake Greenwood.
 Along the banks, several species of plants and animals can be found that depend on the Reedy for sustainable life.
 Wildflowers like the Jack-in-the-Pulpit and the endangered Bunched Arrowhead live here.
 And animal species like Wood Ducks, River Otters, Great Blue Herons and Indigo Buntings find refuge in it as well.
 Friends of the Reedy River works to protect the quality of life of the plants and animals in its delicate ecosystem.
 And to ensure its economic and social benefits continue to impact our community positively.

 The Long Branch area of the Reedy River, before and after restoration.
 Long Branch is an example of stream bank restoration.
 The project has been underway since 2002.
 Trees planted along the creek are already providing shade to the water and providing habitat to fish and other wildlife.

 Why do we need to worry about the Reedy River?